 All moderated anthropology students submit a proposal for the Senior Project at the end of their junior year.
-A Senior Project may be ethnographic (based on fieldwork), historical (using archival or secondary sources), comparative/theoretical (exploring a theory or phenomenon across two or more contexts), or they can be archaeological (involving excavations).
-Students intending to pursue postgraduate study or ethnographic research in a non-English speaking area are encouraged to study a foreign language to at least the 200 level.
+A Senior Project may be ethnographic (based on fieldwork), historical (using archival or secondary sources), comparative/theoretical (exploring a theory or phenomenon across two or more contexts), or archaeological (involving excavations).
+Students intending to pursue postgraduate study or ethnographic research in a non-English-speaking area are encouraged to study a foreign language to at least the 200 level.

 Recent Senior Projects in Anthropology

 - “Event, Narrative, File: Ethnography of a Nonprofit Mental Health Clinic for Children”